MSLNZ/msl-nlf/docs/getting_started.rst

     >>> a3 = params.add(InputParameter('a3', 3, constant=True, label='label-3'))
     >>> params['a4'] = InputParameter('a4', 4)

-You could also specify positional arguments (or set it equal to a :class:`tuple`)
+You could also specify multiple positional arguments (or assign several parameters using the mapping syntax)

 .. code-block:: pycon